- The definition of a genus is a class of items such as a group of animals or plants with similar traits, qualities or features.

 An example of a genus is all the species of mushrooms that are part of the Amanita family.

-Origin: L, birth, origin, race, species, kind < IE base *ĝen-, to beget, produce > L gignere, to beget, gens, clan, Gr genos, race, gignesthai, to be born, Ger kind, child, OE (ge)cynd, kind, cennan, to beget; also, with loss of initial g-, L nasci, to be born, natura, nature
+Origin: L, birth, origin, race, species, kind from Indo-European base an unverified form ĝen-, to beget, produce from source Classical Latin gignere, to beget, gens, clan, Glassical Greek genos, race, gignesthai, to be born, German kind, child, Old English (ge)cynd, kind, cennan, to beget; also, with loss of initial g-, Classical Latin nasci, to be born, natura, nature

 Origin: Latin, kind; see genə- in Indo-European roots.

 genus - Medical Definition

 noun pl. gen·er·a